Center (basketball): 2000s: Changing times

 The NBA landscape began to change in the 1990s as more international players entered the league.
 Yugoslavia's Vlade Divac and Lithuania's Arvydas Sabonis arrived in 1989 and 1995 respectively, and brought in a new play style.
 Unlike traditional post-up centers, Divac and Sabonis focused more on playmaking and perimeter shooting, hallmarks of the European style of play.
+In contrast to American players who were trained based on their size and individual athletic ability, European players were honed for their fundamentals regardless of size, and play a more team-oriented style of basketball.

 The balance of power shifted to the Western Conference, and the NBA was dominated by the Los Angeles Lakers, who won titles in 2000, 2001, 2002, 2009, and 2010, and the San Antonio Spurs, who won in 1999, 2003, 2005, 2007, and 2014.
 Even as traditional centers such as Shaquille O'Neal and later on Yao Ming and Dwight Howard continued to dominate the game, the importance of a center was starting to change.

 In the 1990s, an increasing number of smaller forwards, most notably Dennis Rodman and Charles Barkley, excelled at the traditional center functions of rebounding, shot-blocking and low-post defense, anticipating a trend towards relying on shorter and quicker post players that continued into the 2000s, as exemplified by perennial Defensive Player of the Year Ben Wallace.
 In the fast break oriented style of offense employed by a growing number of teams, the traditional role of the center is diminished, if not done away with altogether.
 Many talented big men choose to play the more versatile power forward position, giving them more room to run the floor and play outside the paint.
 Under the influence of European basketball, the offensive role of big men has been redefined to include more emphasis on perimeter play, as exemplified by 3-point shooting big men like Dirk Nowitzki, Mehmet Okur, Andrea Bargnani, and Channing Frye.

 Most importantly, winning an NBA championship no longer required a dominant center, unlike in previous years.
 Perimeter players such as Larry Bird, Michael Jordan, Kobe Bryant, LeBron James, Kevin Durant, and Stephen Curry became the faces of modern championship teams, and in those instances, their centers were more of a complementary piece than a cornerstone.

-2010s: Rise of stretch five and playmaking centers
+2010s–present: Rise of stretch five and playmaking centers

 The low-post functions of the center position continued to dwindle in the 2010s as the NBA embraced small ball and a more perimeter-oriented style of play.
 While there are still a few centers that play a more traditional style, some centers begin to adapt to the outside game.